-No Magic Wands.
+No Magic Answers

-First off I don't have a magic wand to help anyone get a job—I really wish I did.
-Also I don't claim that my answers are 100% perfect as these types of questions and answers are very subjective and what might impress one person may completely fail to impress someone else.
+First off, I don't have a magic wand to help anyone get a job—I really wish I did.
+Also, I don't claim that my answers are 100% perfect as these types of questions and answers are very subjective, and what might impress one person may completely fail to impress someone else.

 10 Tough Questions

 1. Are you overqualified for this position?